jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 Used for various titles on the PlayStation 3.

-#### How to configure / emulate
+#### How to emulate in PCSX2

-You need to have a USB Webcam connected or an integrerad.
+You need to have a USB Webcam connected or an integrated.

 - Open `RetroDECK Configurator`
 - Open `PCSX2`